-Throughout this specification, The syntax is denoted in the extended augmented BNF syntax defined in [I-D.ietf-httpbis-p1-messaging] and [RFC5234].
-The following elements are quoted from [RFC5234], [I-D.ietf-httpbis-p1-messaging] and [I-D.ietf-httpbis-p7-auth]: DIGIT, ALPHA, SP, auth-scheme, quoted-string, auth-param, header-field, token, challenge, and credential.
+Throughout this specification, The syntax is denoted in the extended augmented BNF syntax defined in [RFC7230] and [RFC5234].
+The following elements are quoted from [RFC5234], [RFC7230] and [RFC7235]: DIGIT, ALPHA, SP, auth-scheme, quoted-string, auth-param, header-field, token, challenge, and credential.

-The Mutual authentication protocol uses three headers: WWW-Authenticate (in responses with status code 401), Authorization (in requests), and Authentication-Info (in responses other than 401 status).
-These headers follow a common framework described in [I-D.ietf-httpbis-p7-auth].
+The Mutual authentication protocol uses three headers: WWW-Authenticate (usually in responses with status code 401), Authorization (in requests), and Authentication-Info (in responses other than 401 status).
+These headers follow a common framework described in [RFC7235] and [I-D.ietf-httpbis-auth-info].
 The detailed meanings for these headers are contained in Section 4.

-The framework in [I-D.ietf-httpbis-p7-auth] defines the syntax for the headers WWW-Authenticate and Authorization as the syntax elements "challenge" and "credentials", respectively.
+The framework in [RFC7235] defines the syntax for the headers WWW-Authenticate and Authorization as the syntax elements "challenge" and "credentials", respectively.
 The "auth-scheme" contained in those headers MUST be "Mutual" throughout this protocol specification.
-The syntax for "challenge" and "credentials" to be used with the "Mutual" auth-scheme SHALL be name-value pairs (#auth-param), not the "b64token" defined in [I-D.ietf-httpbis-p7-auth].
+The syntax for "challenge" and "credentials" to be used with the "Mutual" auth-scheme SHALL be name-value pairs (#auth-param), not the "b64token" defined in [RFC7235].